 The Research Evaluation and Assessment Service (REAS) team of the Library supports researchers in enhancing their research impact, by increasing their visibility and the visibility of their scholarly outputs and by optimizing publication strategies.
 We support schools and research groups in the use of bibliometric databases for research evaluations.

 - Awareness: advocating responsible use of metrics-based research assessment and analytics;

 - Providing advice on how and where researchers can locate and apply bibliometric indicators to their own scholarly output (best practices);

-- Giving advice on publication strategies
+- Providing advice on publication strategies;

-Furthermore we adhere to the Leiden Manifesto for Research Metrics, ten principles to guide research evaluation: 'a distillation of best practice in metrics-based research assessment so that researchers can hold evaluators to account, and evaluators can hold their indicators to account'.
+We adhere to the Leiden Manifesto for Research Metrics, ten principles to guide research evaluation: 'a distillation of best practice in metrics-based research assessment so that researchers can hold evaluators to account, and evaluators can hold their indicators to account'.